Veykril/tlborm/src/macros/syntax/ast.md

 ```

 Just to reiterate: the parser does not assume *anything* about ⬚; it remembers the tokens it
 contains, but doesn't try to *understand* them.
-This means ⬚ can be anything even invalid Rust!
+This means ⬚ can be anything, even invalid Rust!
 As
 to why this is a good thing, we will come back to that at a later point.

 The important takeaways are: